tue-ees-5xwg0/assignments/assignment_1/README.md

 in [graph_processing.py](./graph_processing.py) including:
   * The input data definition
   * The API definition
   * The expected behaviour including error handling.
+In your test you need to test all the required error handling.
   * Some examples

 **NOTE: the given API is just an advice.